Garuda Indonesia: Fleet

 In January 2019, CEO Ari Askhara stated that the airline was considering and negotiating with lessors for a switch of 34 out of the remaining 49 Boeing 737 MAXes on order to the larger MAX 10 variant, as the airline was planning to resume 737 MAX deliveries by 2020.
 In March 2019, the airline decided to cancel its outstanding orders for 49 Boeing 737 MAX aircraft, citing a loss of passenger confidence in the type after the crashes of Lion Air Flight 610 and Ethiopian Airlines Flight 302.
 In November 2020, the airline clarified that their order for Boeing 737 MAX is not cancelled yet, and talks are still ongoing with Boeing concerning the order.
+As of June 2025, although not announced, it is confirmed that Garuda Indonesia will recommit to the 737 MAX, and plans to order Boeing 787 Dreamliner.

+In July 2025, as part of a broader trade agreement between Indonesia and the United States, President Prabowo Subianto announced Indonesia's intention to purchase around 50 Boeing aircraft to strengthen Garuda Indonesia's fleet, aligning with efforts to modernize the national carrier and expand long-haul and regional services.
+This pledge was tied to negotiations to lower proposed U.S. tariffs on Indonesian exports from 32% to 19%, aiming to secure more favorable trade conditions while supporting U.S. manufacturing.
+However, despite the high-profile announcement, the specifics of the order, including aircraft models, financing terms, delivery schedules, and whether Garuda or its subsidiaries will directly receive the aircraft, remain under discussion, making the actual implementation of this purchase unclear at this stage.

 Current fleet

 As of July 2025, Garuda Indonesia operates the following aircraft: